Maran23/script-ide/README.md

 - `Open Script Popup` = Shortcut to control how the Script Popup should be triggered (default=CTRL+U or META+U)
 - `Script List Visible` = Flag to control whether the script list should still be visible or not (above the outline) (default=false)
 - `Auto Navigate in FileSystem Dock` = Flag to control whether the script that is currently edited should be automatically selected in the Filesystem Dock (default=true)
-- `Open Quick Search Popup` = Shortcut to control how the Quick Search Popup should be triggered (default=Shift+Shift)
+- `Open Quick Search Popup` = Shortcut to control how the Quick Search Popup should be triggered (default=Shift+Shift, behavior is hardcoded for now)
+- `Cycle Tab forward` = Shortcut to cycle the script tabs in the forward direction (only works in the 'Script' Editor Tab) (default=CTRL+TAB)
+- `Cycle Tab backward` = Shortcut to cycle the script tabs in the backward direction (only works in the 'Script' Editor Tab) (default=CTRL+SHIFT+TAB)
 - All outline visibility settings

 ![Example of the Outline](https://github.com/user-attachments/assets/1729cb2b-01ae-4365-b77a-45edcb94b978)